jbridson/silverstripe-framework/docs/en/tutorials/2-extending-a-basic-site.md

 Here we've created our data object/controller pair, but we haven't extended them at all.
-Don't worry about the *$db* and *$has_one* arrays just yet, we'll explain them shortly.
 SilverStripe will use the template for the *Page* page type as explained in the first tutorial, so we don't need to specifically create the view for this page type.

 Let's create the *ArticleHolder* page type.